-This is a weekly piece where I pick one prospect from this year’s upcoming NBA draft that the Timberwolves have a legitimate shot at to draft.
+This is a piece where I pick one prospect from this year’s upcoming NBA draft that the Timberwolves have a legitimate shot at to draft.
 They will also need to fit the style of the team as well as addressing a current need of the roster.

-Week 1 – Shai Gilgeous-Alexander
+Prospect 1 – Shai Gilgeous-Alexander

-Week 2 – Anfernee Simons
+Prospect 2 – Anfernee Simons

-Week 3 – Troy Brown
+Prospect 3 – Troy Brown

 We are just 40 days away from the 2018 NBA Draft.
 The NBA Lottery will be taking place this Tuesday, a vital factor that affects the future of the NBA forever.
 The Timberwolves will not have to worry about where their pick lands as their 1st round pick (via Oklahoma City Thunder) sits at 20, which sits five spots outside the lottery.